-Monitoring to September 2020 did not identify any major unanticipated Project effects on the sensitive sites.
-Additionally, as assumed in the EIS, much of the area within the licensed Project footprint remains undisturbed, which means construction impacts on the sensitive sites being monitored by this study have been relatively low to date.
-Project clearing and disturbance are now essentially complete.
+Monitoring did not identify any major unanticipated Project effects.
+Additionally, as assumed in the EIS, much of the area within the licensed Project footprint remains undisturbed, which means construction impacts on the sensitive sites being monitored by this study as well as ecosystem diversity have been relatively low to date.